 When a truck driver violates hours of service regulations, the trucking company may also be to blame in encouraging the trucker to do so or ignoring violations.
 However, proving violations of these rules can be challenging because the truck driver and trucking company records may not accurately show how many hours the trucker was truly driving at the time of your crash if they were falsified or modified right after your wreck.
 These are some of the documents that can help you prove what was really going on:

-You cannot hope to obtain the information you need to prove an hours of service violation or to analyze it accurately without the help of an experienced truck wreck attorney.
-The legal team at the Hart Law Firm is here to help.
-To get your questions answered and learn about your legal options for compensation, call our office to schedule a free consultation.
+You cannot hope to obtain the information you need to prove an hours of service violation or to analyze it accurately without the help of an experienced truck accident attorney.

 Have You Been Injured In A Texas Truck Accident?